The GHP scaling limit of uniform spanning trees in high dimensions: Introduction

 \begin{proof}[Proof of \cref{thm:main1} given \cref{thm:maingeneral}] For the torus $\ZZ_n^d$ with $d\geq 5$, Peres and Revelle proved that there exists $\beta(d)\in(0,\infty)$ such that \cite[Theorem 1.2]{PeresRevelleUSTCRT} holds with $\beta_n=\beta(d)$; see the choice of $\beta_n$ at the end of Section 3 of \cite{PeresRevelleUSTCRT} as well as Lemma 8.1 and (17) in that paper.
 Hence, this and \cref{thm:maingeneral} readily imply \cref{thm:main1}. \end{proof}

 Furthermore, see Lemma 1.3 and Section 9 of \cite{PeresRevelleUSTCRT}, in graphs where additionally two independent simple random walks typically avoid one another for long enough (see the precise condition in \cite[Equation 6]{PeresRevelleUSTCRT}), we can take $\beta_n \equiv 1$.
 This family of graphs includes the hypercube and transitive expanders with degrees tending to infinity.
 In the same spirit, for the $d$-dimensional torus, $\beta(d) \to 1$ as $d\to\infty$.
-Moreover, for a sequence of bounded degree transitive expanders it is immediate to see that \cref{assn:main} holds (see for instance \cite[Section 9]{PeresRevelleUSTCRT}) and hence \cref{thm:maingeneral} holds for them as well.
+Moreover, it is also immediate to see that \cref{assn:main} holds for a sequence of bounded degree transitive expanders (see for instance \cite[Section 9]{PeresRevelleUSTCRT}) and hence \cref{thm:maingeneral} holds for them as well.